-All families are welcome at the museum!
-We hope these tips on how to talk about and observe art help your family have a safe and enjoyable visit.
+All families are welcome at the Denver Art Museum!
+And thanks to the Bellco Free for Kids program, all visitors 18 and under enjoy free general admission to the museum daily, ensuring that more children than ever can experience the transformative power of art.
+While visiting, try these tips on how to talk about and observe art to help your family have a safe and enjoyable visit:

 Find artistic inspiration at Creativity Resource, our online home for classroom teachers, home-school educators, and families with children.

 Kids and Family programs are supported by the William Randolph Hearst Endowment for Education Programs, Nancy Benson Education Endowment Fund, CenturyLink Endowment, and Jim Kelley and Amie Knox Education Endowment Fund.
-Funding is also provided by Tuchman Family Foundation, The Virginia W. Hill Foundation, Colorado Creative Industries, Margulf Foundation, Riverfront Park Community Foundation, Sidney E. Frank Foundation – Colorado Fund, Aegon Transamerica Foundation, Lorraine and Harley Higbie, an anonymous donor, and the residents who support the Scientific and Cultural Facilities District (SCFD).
+Funding is also provided by Tuchman Family Foundation, The Stevinson Fund for Excellence, Crown Family Philanthropies, Genesee Mountain Foundation, PNC Foundation, The Virginia W. Hill Foundation, Michael, Caroline, and Henry Horton, Colorado Creative Industries, Margulf Foundation, Sidney E. Frank Foundation – Colorado Fund, Lorraine and Harley Higbie, an anonymous donor, and the residents who support the Scientific and Cultural Facilities District (SCFD).